cameronmarcus/Threat-Report-Generator/README.md

 1. Run run.py
 2. Enter desired threat actor you want reporting on
-3. Program retrieves k most recent news articles on threat actor and summarizes.
+3. Program retrieves k most recent news articles on threat actor and summarizes

 See output_report for example output